Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Introduction

 To cope with these limitations image fusion approaches were proposed to generate high-spatial-temporal resolution images by fusing image data from multiple space-borne instruments~\cite{wang2018sentinel2_sentinel3_fusion} to generate daily high (e.g., 30 $m$) resolution images~\cite{yang2021forestMortality_HSR,rittger2021MEF_snowcover_30m}.
 Spatial-temporal image fusion approaches can be divided into four categories.
 Unmixing-based algorithms decompose the images into the spectral signatures of the constituent materials and their pixelwise abundances, which reduces the dimensionality of the problem~\cite{li2020sfsdaf_enhanced_spatiotemporal_fusion,Borsoi_2018_Fusion,huang2012spatiotemporalFusionDictLearning,borsoi2023learningDisentangledUnmixing}.
-Weighted fusion predicts the temporal changes in the high spatial resolution images using a weighted linear combination of the changes occurring at low resolution pixels in a given neighborhood~\cite{gao2006fusion_MODIS_denseTimeSeries_exp,zhu2010fusion_ESTARFM,zhang2018spatiotemporalFusionWeightedMultiscale}.
-Bayesian approaches can represent the uncertainty present both in the imaging model and in the estimated high-resolution images~\cite{xu2021landTemperatureFusionKalman,li2023online}.
+Weighted fusion predicts the temporal changes in the high spatial resolution images using a weighted linear combination of the temporal changes of low spatial resolution pixels in the observed area~\cite{gao2006fusion_MODIS_denseTimeSeries_exp,zhu2010fusion_ESTARFM,zhang2018spatiotemporalFusionWeightedMultiscale}.
+Bayesian approaches can model the uncertainty of satellite images and further estimate high-resolution images ~\cite{xu2021landTemperatureFusionKalman,li2023online}.
 Finally, learning-based approaches using neural networks (NN) leverage some kind of training data to learn a mapping from the low-resolution to the high resolution images~\cite{song2018spatiotemporalFusionCNNs,tan2021flexibleFusionImagesGANs,benzenati2024stf_transformerImageFusion,wang2023deepUnmixingInterImageVariability}.

 Despite the efficiency of these methods, outliers caused by effects such as cloud contamination can severely impact their image fusion performance.
 Thus, the detection and removal of pixels contaminated by clouds is an essential step of image fusion pipelines.
 Different algorithms for cloud (and cloud shadow) detection and removal have been proposed, which can be divided into three categories~\cite{wang2023virtual}.
 The first kind restores the cloudy/shadow contaminated pixels by assuming they share the same statistical distribution or geometric structures as the surrounding cloudless ones~\cite{siravenha2011evaluating,xu2022attention}.
 The second kind uses auxiliary information from different sensors, such as synthetic aperture radar \cite{meraner2020cloud} or MODIS images \cite{shen2019spatiotemporal}.
 The third kind uses cloudless images from the same sensor on other dates as reference images \cite{ zhang2020thick}.